 So that’s it.
 You’ve decided to call it a day.
-It’s time to hang up the briefcase, close the laptop and run off to the beach/pub/golf course (delete as appropriate).
+It’s time to hang up the briefcase, close the laptop and head off to the beach/pub/golf course (delete as appropriate).

 So is that what run-off cover is, then?
-Insurance for your new life?
-The one you're going to enjoy every minute of once you've closed your business?
+Insurance for your new post-business life?

 Well, yes and no. It won't cover you if you come a cropper doing your best Baywatch impression, or smash a golf ball through somebody's patio windows.
-But it will protect you if someone makes a claim against you for work you did in the past, before you shut up shop.
+But it will protect you if someone makes a claim against you for work you did in the past.

 It's a common assumption that once you shut up shop you can cancel your business insurance.
 And to a certain extent, that's true.

 Public liability insurance, employers’ liability insurance, and office insurance can be ditched.
 But you might want to keep your professional indemnity insurance ticking over by adding something called run-off cover.